normandmickey/MrsStax/README.md

 ## Features
 - GPT3 based Slack Bot using your own documents (PDF or docx) for added context and increased accuracy.
-- Utilizes a remote vector database from Weaviate (https://weaviate.io) for faster speed and scaling.
+- Utilizes a local vector database (FAISS-CPU)

 ## Usage
 To use the MrsStax Slack Bot, the following environment variables need to be set in your .env file:
 - SLACK_BOT_TOKEN: Token for the Slack Bot.
 - SLACK_APP_TOKEN: Token for the Slack app.
 - OPENAI_API_TOKEN: Token for OpenAi
-- WEAVIATE_URL: URL for Weaviate instance.

 ## Installation
 Requires Python3.10 or higher